Dennis Weaver: Career

 Weaver's first role on Broadway came as an understudy to Lonny Chapman as Turk Fisher in Come Back, Little Sheba.
 He eventually took over the role from Chapman in the national touring company.
 Solidifying his choice to become an actor, Weaver enrolled in the Actors Studio, where he met Shelley Winters.
 In the beginning of his acting career, he supported his family by doing odd jobs, including selling vacuum cleaners, tricycles, and women's hosiery.

 In 1952, Shelley Winters helped him get a contract from Universal Studios.
 He made his film debut that same year in the movie The Redhead from Wyoming.
 Over the next three years, he played in a series of movies, but still had to work odd jobs to support his family.
+In 1955 he appeared in an episode of The Lone Ranger "The Tell-Tale Bullet", which is viewable on YouTube.
 While delivering flowers, he heard he had landed the role of Chester Goode, the limping, loyal assistant of Marshal Matt Dillon (James Arness) on the new television series Gunsmoke.
-It was his big break; the show went on to become the highest-rated and longest-running live action series in United States television history (1955 to 1975).
+It was his big break; the show went on to become the highest-rated and longest-running live action series in United States television history (1955 to 1975), an honor now held by Law & Order: Special Victims Unit.
 He received an Emmy Award in 1959 for Best Supporting Actor (Continuing Character) in a Dramatic Series.

 According to the Archive of American Television interview with Weaver, the producer had him in mind for Chester, but could not locate him, and was delighted when he showed up to audition.
 Never having heard the radio show, Weaver gave Chester's "inane" dialog his best "method" delivery.
-Disappointed in his delivery, however, the producer asked for something humorous, and Weaver nailed it.
-The stiff leg came about when the producer pointed out that sidekicks almost always have some failing or weakness that makes them less capable than the star.
-Weaver decided that a stiff leg would be just the right thing.
+Disappointed in his delivery, however, the producer asked for something humorous, and resurrecting "a dialect from some lost county in Oklahoma," Weaver nailed it.
+His character's limp came about when the producer pointed out that sidekicks usually exhibit some diminishing trait that makes them less heroic than the star.
+To keep from losing the part, college decathlon champion Weaver settled on using a stiff leg, something "simple and consistent," allowing him still to perform all the actions needed in a Western.